dboddy1/boddytobe/README.md

 Boddy To Be wedding website

 Writen by David Boddy
-My first attempted at a fully functioning website
+My first attempt at a fully functioning website

 Sections:
+* Title and Date section
 * RVSP Form
-* Maps and Directions
+* Google Maps api and Directions
-* Sleeping
+* Accommodation
-* Travelling
+* Travel
-* Make it a Weekend
+* Weekend Activites